drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

 ## Clearing the Fog: Strategies for Embracing Clarity

-The first step towards breaking free from the 'Curse of Knowledge' involves organizational changes that facilitate clear, low-context communication.
+The first step toward breaking free from the 'Curse of Knowledge' involves organizational changes that facilitate clear, low-context communication.
 Let's see some strategies that can help us achieve this:

 *1) Foster a Safe Space for Queries and Clarifications*